 Looking for a video messaging tool that helps you get your message across through instantly shareable videos?
 Check out this Loom review.

-There are a number of reasons why video is better than any other format.
+There are several reasons why video is better than any other format.
 There has been an 800% increase in online video consumption according to YouTube Internal Data.
 Moreover, based on data from Marketing Land, video ad spending has reached by this year and internet users spend more time on websites with videos.

-Visual aids are better than text, and videos are definitely superior than just images.
+Visual aids are better than text, and videos are superior than just images.
 Video lets creators expand on details and topics.
-One proof of this is the popularity of how-to videos ranging from cooking, home repair, gadgets troubleshooting and software walkthroughs.
-Using photos can be cumbersome both for the author, the one who is preparing the visual aids, and for the consumer, the one scrolling through all the photos or clicking from one image to the next one.
+One proof of this is the popularity of how-to videos ranging from cooking, home repair, gadgets troubleshooting, and software walkthroughs.
+Using photos can be cumbersome both for the author, the one who is preparing the visual aids, and for the consumer, the one scrolling through all the photos or clicking from one image to the next.

 The goal of presenting concepts with videos is to make things easier for the consumer of the content.
 One tool that is very successful in serving this purpose is Loom.